Mejerab/hotel-link/README.md

 *Interactive Map: Incorporate a map feature that shows hotel locations relative to points of interest, landmarks, or user-defined areas.
 This helps users visualize hotel proximity and plan their stay more effectively.

 *User Accounts and Personalized Experience: Allow users to create accounts where they can save their favorite hotels, track their booking history.

+*Contact Us: Users are able to connect with us by sending us a message or email, phone, facebook, instagram.
+User can also visit our office.